-1. Credit risk relates to financial loss arising from the default or credit quality deterioration of a customer or counterparty, to which Santander has directly financed or assumed a contractual obligation.

-2. Market risk results of loss and detriment to profits or capital stemming from movements in interest rates, exchange rates, stock and commodity prices and its potential impact on capital requirements.
+1. Credit risk is the risk of financial loss due to the failure to pay or impaired credit of a customer or counterparty Santander has financed or maintains a contractual obligation with.
+It includes counterparty risk, country risk and sovereign risk.
+It is our most significant risk in terms of exposure and capital consumption.
+2. Market risk.
+Activities exposed to market risk encompass transactions where risk is assumed as a consequence of potential changes in interest rates, inflation rates, exchange rates, stock prices, credit spreads, commodity prices, volatility and other market factors.
 3. Liquidity risk occurs if liquid financial resources are insufficient or too costly to obtain in order to meet liabilities when they fall due.
-4. Structural risk is the risk that market movements or balance sheet behaviour will change the value or profit generation of assets or liabilities in the banking book.
-It covers insurance and pension risks, as well as the risk that Santander will not have sufficient capital (in terms of quantity or quality) to meet internal business targets, regulatory requirements or market expectations.
-5. Operational risk is the possibility of losses due to shortcomings and failures relating to processes, employees and internal systems, even as a result of external events.
-It includes legal, regulatory compliance and conduct risks.
-6. Financial crime risk is the risk of loss due to criminal or illegal activity involving Santander's resources, products and services.
-Such activity includes money laundering, terrorism financing, violation of international sanctions, corruption, bribery and tax evasion.
-7. Model risk involves potential losses due to inaccurate forecasting or from a model being implemented or misused that can result in poor decision-making.
-8. Reputational risk is the risk of current or potential negative economic impact due to damage to the bank's reputation among employees, customers, shareholders, investors and broader society.
-9. Strategic risk relates to losses due to strategic decisions or their poor implementation that affect our core stakeholders' medium-to-long-term interests or to an inability to adapt to a changing environment.
+4. Structural risk: Risk that market or balance sheet movements will change the value or profit generation of assets or liabilities in the banking book.
+It covers insurance and pension risks, as wel as the risk that Santander will not have sufficient capital (in terms of quantity or quality) to meet internal business targets, regulatory requirements or market expectations 5.
+Operational risk is the risk of loss due to inadequate or failed internal processes, people, and systems or to external events.
+It covers risk types such as fraud, technological risk, cyberrisk, legarisk and conduct risk.
+6. Financial crime risk is the risk arising from actions or the use of the Group's means, products and services in criminal or illegal activities.
+Such activity includes money laundering, terrorist financing violation of international sanctions, corruption, bribery and tax evasion.
+7. Model risk: Models that are poorly developed or misused in decision-making can have bac consequences, including financial loss, poor decision-making and strategy, and harm the Group's operations.
+8. Reputational risk is the risk of current or potential negative economic impact due to damage to the perception of the bank on the part of employees, customers, shareholders and investors, and the wider community.
+Reputational risk may arise from various sources, including other risks, business and support operations, the social and political environment, and events concerning our competitors.
+9. Strategic risk is the threat of loss due to poor strategic decisions or deficient strategy implementation, which can affect our core stakeholders' medium-to-long-term interests; or due to an inability to adapt to a changing environment.